GoogleChromeLabs/chromeos_smart_card_connector/docs/connector-app-api.md

    This intent is to close the hole left open by cross-app messaging between apps with different permissions.

-   Additionally, the Connector App is **bundled with a whitelist of known extension/app identifiers** (and a mapping to their display names).
+   Additionally, the Connector App is **bundled with an allowlist of known extension/app identifiers** (and a mapping to their display names).
 For all extensions/apps not from this list, the user prompt will contain a big scary warning message.
 (Note: This behavior was introduced in the Smart Card